sutrolabs/census-docs/destinations/available-destinations/loops.md

 ## Getting Started

-You will need to have a Loops account and API key to use the Loops connector in Census.
+You will need to have a Loops account and API key to use the Loops destination in Census.

 You can get started for free today at [Loops](https://app.loops.so/register).

 ## Supported Objects and Behaviors

-With the connector, you can sync your contact data from your data warehouse to Loops.
+With the destination, you can sync your contact data from your data warehouse to Loops.

-The connector supports Upsert and Mirror Operations
+The destination supports Upsert and Mirror Operations

 ### Quirks

-When using the connector, you will be able to sync contacts using either email or user id as a unique identifier.
+When using the destination, you will be able to sync contacts using either email or user id as a unique identifier.
 Please note that in order to store a contact in Loops, an email address is required.

 Additionally, when setting up your connection, you will have the option to trigger loops or not.
 If you choose to trigger loops, then any contact changes will trigger any applicable loops.